-{\it Flare Identification} --- As mentioned previously, flare identification in time series photometric data has proven challenging.
+As mentioned previously, flare identification in time series photometric data has proven challenging.
 Previous methods of flare identification have relied on detrended, or ``cleaned", light curves and have heuristics for outlier detections.
-However, detrending often removes low-amplitude flares entirely, and the outlier-heuristics \citep{chang15} are biased towards the identification of only the highest amplitude events.
+However, detrending often removes low-amplitude flares entirely, and the outlier-heuristics \citep[e.g][]{chang15} are biased towards the identification of only the highest amplitude events.
 Conversely, more lenient heuristics produce a significant number of false positive events.

-Neural networks are a class of supervised machine learning algorithm optimized for visualization problems such as identifying features in 1-dimensional time series (e.g. \cite{ansdell18, pearson18, vida21}) or images (e.g. \cite{tanoglidis21}).
-Here, we used the convolutional neural networks (CNN) developed in \cite{feinstein20}\footnote{The pre-trained CNNs are available online: \href{https://archive.stsci.edu/hlsp/stella}{https://archive.stsci.edu/hlsp/stella}.}, which are accompanied by the open-source software package \stella\ \citep{feinstein20_joss}, and are easily scalable to large data sets. \stella\ is unique in that it provides a ``probability" that any given cadence in a light curve is associated with a flaring event.
-We ran all light curves through 10 pre-trained \stella\ models and averaged the probability outputs for our final catalog of flaring events.
+Neural networks are a class of supervised machine learning algorithm optimized for visualization problems such as identifying features in 1-dimensional time series \citep[e.g.][]{ansdell18, pearson18, vida21} or images \citep[e.g.][]{tanoglidis21}.
+Here, we used the convolutional neural networks (CNN) developed in \cite{feinstein20}\footnote{The pre-trained CNNs are available online: \href{https://archive.stsci.edu/hlsp/stella}{https://archive.stsci.edu/hlsp/stella}.}, which are accompanied by the open-source software package \stella\ \citep{feinstein20_joss}, and are easily scalable to a large number of \tess\ 2-minute light curves. \stella\ is unique in that it provides a ``probability" that any given cadence in a light curve is or is not part of a flaring event.
+We ran all 2-minute \tess\ light curves through 10 pre-trained \stella\ models and averaged the probability outputs for our final catalog of flaring events.
 We require a probability $\geq 0.9$ for an event, meaning the event has a 90\% probability of being a true flare.
 We provide upper and lower limits by only including flaring events with a probability $\geq 0.50$ and $\geq 0.99$, respectively.

-While \stella\ accurately recovers a high percentage of real flaring events, it was trained on a relatively small data set with limited examples of contaminating features such as variable and eclipsing binary stars, and noisy light curves.
+While \stella\ recovers a high percentage of real flaring events, it was trained on the relatively small data set presented in \cite{guenther19_flares}, with limited examples of contaminating features such as variable and eclipsing binary stars, and noisy light curves.
 In G{\"u}nther et al. (in prep) and this study, we therefore apply four quality control filters to the \stella\ outputs, mitigating the risk of false positives: